darshitttt/AudioData-Augmentation/README.md

+# Evaluating the Robustness of Speech Recognition Systems to Noise

 ## AudioData-Augmentation

 This Github repo is created to perform augmentation on audio dataset, such that the resultant/output audio emulates real-world noisy conditions.
 Researchers and testers need augmented data in order to make their ML/NN models more robust or to test ML/NN models against several real-world scenarios respectively.